How many credits do I need to be a full-time student?

 Can I take more than 18 credits a semester?

 You need to meet with your advisor to get the credit overload form, and then get the signatures from both your advisor and the dean of your college.
-Please know that you must have a good GPA (preferably 3.5 or higher) in order for your request to be considered.
+Please know that you must have a good GPA (3.5 or higher) in order for your request to be considered.
 If you have extenuating circumstances, your request may still be considered, but it will be a tougher sell.

 Which Math class do I start in?